completium/node-red-tezos/call-contract/README.md

 # node-red-call-tezos-contract
-A node-red node to call a tezos smart contract using Taquito library
+A node-red node to call a tezos smart contract.